Denis5108/CSE310/README.md

 # CSE310

-This is a simple hello world program using github
+This is a simple hello world program using github.
 <!DOCTYPE html>
 <html>
   <body>